madhusudhanrao-ppm/oracle-ai-developer-hub/devrel-writes/oci-genai-jet-ui/datacamp-article.md

 - Change guidance to “Summarize in a table with key risks and actions” and observe structure changes.
 - Reduce temperature for crisper outputs.

+Checkpoint:
+- A PDF upload + guidance returns a concise summary.

 ---

-## Step 8: Model Catalog and Local Model Switching
+## Step 7: Model Catalog and Local Model Switching

 Objective: List available models and switch at runtime.